Apoorvssj/TodoApp/README.md

 <div>

-# Todo List App Using Redux Toolkit ,Redux Persist and React
+# Todo List App Using Context Api, Hooks in React

 <a href="https://ay-todoapp.vercel.app/"
  alt="Try the Demo on Vercel!">